MiniZinc/libminizinc/en/modelling.rst

 .. code-block:: bash

-  $ mzn-gecode cakes2.mzn -D \
+  $ minizinc cakes2.mzn -D \
        "flour=4000;banana=6;sugar=2000;butter=500;cocoa=500;"

 will give identical results to

 .. code-block:: bash

-  $ mzn-g12fd cakes2.mzn pantry.dzn
+  $ minizinc cakes2.mzn pantry.dzn

 Data files can only contain assignment statements for decision variables and parameters in the model(s) for which they are intended.